 Banking is one of the most important sectors of the economy since it influences investment and consumption.
 Confidentiality is a cornerstone element of an effective and efficient bank system.
 In Cyprus, bank secrecy is regulated by section 29 (1) of the Banking Law (66 (I)/97).

-According to the provisions of section 29(1), it is prohibited for any member of administrative and management body, chief executive, director, manager, officer and employee of a bank, who has access to the records of the bank with regards to the account of any individual customer of that bank, to give, divulge, reveal or use for his/her benefit any information concerning the account of this client.
+According to the provisions of section 29(1), it is prohibited for any member of the administrative and management body, chief executive, director, manager, officer and employee of a bank, who has access to the records of the bank with regards to the account of any individual customer of that bank, to give, divulge, reveal or use for his/her benefit any information concerning the account of this client.

-Moreover, section 29 (1) clarifies that members of administrative and management body, chief executives, directors, managers, officers and employees of a bank are not allowed to reveal or use any information regarding the accounts of bank’s clients during their employment and after the termination of their employment relationship with the bank.
+Moreover, section 29 (1) clarifies that members of the administrative and management body, chief executives, directors, managers, officers and employees of a bank are not allowed to reveal or use any information regarding the accounts of bank’s clients during their employment and after the termination of their employment relationship with the bank.

-Precisely, the bank secrecy is revoked if:
+Precisely, bank secrecy is revoked if:

 - the customer or his/her personal representatives gives or give his/her or their written consent for this particular purpose;

 - the customer is declared bankrupt or in case the customer is a company, the company is being wound up;